Nitrokey/odoo-modules/abandoned_carts/readme.md

 ===============

-__Abandoned carts__ is a module for __Odoo__ which allows you to delete website Quotations when those are older than _x_ days.
+__Abandoned carts__ is a module for __Odoo__ which allows you to delete website Quotations and  related partner records when those are older than a definable retention period.

 Features supported:
-* set a retention period in x hours (48 hours are preset)
+* Configure a retention period of x hours (48 hours are default)
-* type in a maximum of abandoned items to delete at a time (2000 items are preset)
+* Specify a maximum of abandoned items to be deleted at a time (2000 items are default) in order to avoid unresponsive server
 * delete x items at a time
 * check if there are customers with 0 orders left
 * see abandoned log for checkup